pbrzn/hash_compare/README.md

 While still in the <b>Hash Compare</b> directory, open <b>IRB</b> in your terminal and type `require './lib/compare_hashes.rb'`.
 You can now avail yourself to the CompareHashes class.

 Create a new instance of CompareHashes via `CompareHashes.new` and add two hashes as arguments.
-You also have the option of adding a third argument: a string stating either "shallow" or "deep".
+You also have the option of adding a third argument: a string stating either "shallow" or "deep" (CompareHashes defaults to "shallow").
 This indicates to the instance whether you would like to do a <i>shallow</i> comparison of the two hashes or a <i>deep</i> comparison.

 NOTE: Requirements for hashes are as follows...
   1) Keys must be strings.
 Because of this, it is best to use the `=>` syntax, as Ruby automatically changes key types to symbols when you use a colon.